mcrovella/CS132-Geometric-Algorithms/landing-page.md

 Algorithms,_ as taught by me at Boston University.
 The overall structure of the course is roughly based on _Linear Algebra and its Applications,_ by David C. Lay, Addison-Wesley (Pearson).
 However all the content has been significantly revised by me.
+The book also includes contributions and improvements from Wayne Snyder, as well as from students who have taken CS 132 (see the list of contributors [here](https://github.com/mcrovella/CS132-Geometric-Algorithms/)).

 ## Format